sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 <info>

-If the page is reloaded after successful call to `stripe.confirmCardPayment` billing details should not be shown to the user since credit card number and other billing details are already sent to Stripe.
+If the page is reloaded after successful call to _stripe.confirmCardPayment_, billing details should not be shown to the user since credit card number and other billing details are already sent to Stripe.